howerj/subleq/extra/tutorial.md

 **TODO: Talk about**:

 * Add questions, answers and exercises.
+This tutorial really needs more examples and problem sets.
 * Global hyper static environment; Forths usage of globals as well
 * How do you get good at juggling stack items (answer;